Comey says he will testify after legal challenge

 "Grateful for a fair hearing from judge.
 Hard to protect my rights without being in contempt, which I don't believe in," Comey said in a Twitter post.
 "So will sit in the dark, but Republicans agree I'm free to talk when done and transcript released in 24 hours.
 This is the closest I can get to public testimony."

-House Judiciary Committee Chairman Bob Goodlatte, a Virginia Republican, told Fox News on Sunday morning that he expected Comey to sit privately for an interview.
+House Judiciary Committee Chairman Bob Goodlatte, a Virginia Republican, issued a statement later Sunday confirming the planned testimony.

-"We'll await it actually happening, but that is what I believe will happen," Goodlatte said.
+"Mr. Comey will join us for a closed-door transcribed interview later this week," the statement said.
+"We will release the transcript of his interview to the public as soon as possible after the interview, in the name of our combined desire for transparency."

+Comey also moved on Sunday to withdraw his motion to quash the congressional subpoena and said the hearing scheduled for Monday morning on the matter does not need to happen.

 Sunday's announcement came after both sides appeared in court on Friday as Comey sought to testify in a public setting rather than behind closed doors.